mmwoodfo/AssetManagementApp/README.md

 ### Assigned Consumables
 Not to be confused with Loaned consumables this option is exists for people that are given a required item by Herberger IT.
 This mainly effects people receiving new MacBooks Pros.
 The features of this page are similar to the Loaned Consumables page.
 However, we don’t have a signature field as we assign them the consumables.
 The same search features are avaliable as in the Loaned Consumables section

+### In Stock Consumables
+This part of the app lists all of consumables in stock.
+It will go red when hitting 0 or going negative.
+The count may go negative if someone fails to update the count when new stock is ordered or the incorrect count was inputted - when the count goes negative on a consumable a recount of that particular stock item should be done.
+Unlike the assigned and loaned consumabels table.
+This table does not link to any extra pages, adding and viewing is all done on one page.

 ## Authors
 * [Meghan Woodford](https://github.com/mmwoodfo)
 * [ImAnthony](https://github.com/ImAnthony)